peteralhussein/pp-sfmc/README.md

 # pp-sfmc

-Setup of our new SFMC GitHub Repository. blablablabla
+Setup of our new SFMC GitHub Repository.